cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     </counter-wc>
 ```

-Note that Tailwind is used here.
-Using Tailwind inside of a Fresh custom element is very difficult since the Fresh Tailwind build will not transform class attributes in a `.ts` or `.js` file.

 Another alternative on this theme is to have the custom element's HTML content encapsulated in a Preact component.
 Here's what that would look like:
 ```ts
     <counter-wc>